getbreathelife/onespan-sign-node/etc/onespan-sign-node.api.md

     notarized: boolean;
     // (undocumented)
     notaryRoleId: Nullable<string>;
-    // Warning: (ae-incompatible-release-tags) The symbol "roles" is marked as @public, but its signature references "Role" which is marked as @alpha
-    //
     // (undocumented)
     roles: Role[];
     // (undocumented)
     sender: Nullable<Sender>;
-    // Warning: (ae-incompatible-release-tags) The symbol "settings" is marked as @public, but its signature references "PackageSettings" which is marked as @alpha
-    //
     // (undocumented)
     settings: Nullable<PackageSettings>;
-    // Warning: (ae-incompatible-release-tags) The symbol "signedDocumentDelivery" is marked as @public, but its signature references "SignedDocumentDelivery" which is marked as @alpha
-    //
     // (undocumented)
     signedDocumentDelivery: Nullable<SignedDocumentDelivery>;
     // (undocumented)